 This series highlights the twelve themes we uncovered in our scan of practices being used by organizations to operationalize racial equity.

 We recently released a report titled “What Does it Take to Embed a Racial Equity & Inclusion Lens?” that captures themes from internal interviews, a field scan, and learnings from our grantmaking and investments in cities across the country.
-In the last piece in this four-part series, we share the final two themes that emerged from our research.
-To read the previous post, click here.
+In the third piece in this four-part series, we share the next three themes that emerged from our research.
+To read the previous post, click here

 Tools and Resources: